Please note: – Guiding services remain closed for 2018 – Workshops for saltwater fly fishing are available on request

 Fishing in wild places is always an exciting thing to do.
 Combining that anticipation with the challenge of saltwater fly (light lure fishing when we have to) on the wild coast of Ireland is what the Coastal Guiding service is about.
 Find yourself guided into a coastal landscape of endless possibilities and angling potential, combine this with the incorporation of the Leave No Trace ethos into your experience and then this complete package presents a real opportunity to escape and to adventure in the freedom of Secret Coastal Ireland.

-Guided angling groups are deliberately kept small, never more than two people and the fishing can take place over three full days or more (with two nights under the stars optional).
+Guided angling groups are deliberately kept small, never more than two people and the fishing can take place over a min of three full days or more (with two nights under the stars optional).
 Fully bespoke options are always available for your guided service.
 All tackle can be included if we deem it necessary including a unique hand tied range of Irish saltwater flies designed for these locations.
 All transport to and from the venues including airport transfer is arranged and our fixed accommodations are approved, practical clean and strategically located, often nestled at the shoreline.

 The schedules and plans are completely flexible and applicable to different and wider individual bespoke requirements.